lalkovski/responsive-design/README.md

-# Responsive design project
+# Responsive Design Project

-The simple project I did for an interview with CodersClan.<br/>
+A simple project I did for my interview with CodersClan.<br/>
 It was my first time using GatsbyJS.

 ## Screenshots